TritonDataCenter/rfd/rfd/0071/README.md

 Due to the inherent limitations of client-side encryption, some operations will not be supported.
 The list of operations not supported is as follows:

  * Manta jobs cannot be supported with client-side encrypted objects.
-Clients can of course upload the keys to Manta themselves and import them into jobs as assets if they need to, but there will be no first class support for such operations.
+Clients can, of course, upload the keys to Manta themselves and import them into jobs as assets if they need to, but there will be no first class support for such operations.
  * Decryption via signed links will not natively be supported by Manta server-side operations.
-A client could still download a signed link and decrypt it themself.
+A client could still download a signed link and decrypt it themselves.
  * Decryption of objects contained in the public directory will not be natively supported by Manta server-side operations.
- * If using a [Authenticated Encryption with Associated Data (AEAD) cipher](https://en.wikipedia.org/wiki/Authenticated_encryption), authentication will not be possible when doing HTTP range requests.
+ * If using a [Authenticated Encryption with Associated Data (AEAD) cipher](https://en.wikipedia.org/wiki/Authenticated_encryption), authentication will not be possible when making HTTP range requests.

 ### HTTP Headers Used with Client-side Encryption

-The following headers will be added to manta as natively supported headers like `Durability-Level` and not treated from an API perspective as "metadata" (`m-*` parameter).
-The rational behind this is that it is enforcing the contract for consistent behavior between client-side encryption implementations across SDKs.
+The following headers will be added to Manta as natively supported headers like `Durability-Level` and not treated from an API perspective as "metadata" (`m-*` parameter).
+The rationale behind this is that it is enforcing the contract for consistent behavior between client-side encryption implementations across SDKs.

 #### `m-encrypt-support`
-In order to give the maintainers of Manta and client SDKs more options when implementing future functionality, we should create a new HTTP metadata header that is supported in Manta outside of user-supplied metadata.
+To give the maintainers of Manta and client SDKs more options when implementing future functionality, we should create a new HTTP metadata header that is supported in Manta outside of user-supplied metadata.
 This header would be used to mark a given objects as being encrypted using client-side encryption.
 One example of how this header could be useful is if we wanted to implement gzip compression in the future, ciphertext does not compress well and we would be able to selectively disable compression for encrypted files.
-Another example is that it could be used as a basis for a identifying files that would be candidates for a future migration to server-side encryption.
+Another example is that it could be used as a basis for identifying files that would be candidates for a future migration to server-side encryption.

 ```
 m-encrypt-support: client